holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

   * What any user is doing on the system currently
   * Network connections
   * Etc
-* Taking the confidential business and client information from the "Starting with the 30,000' view" chapter, here we can concretise these concepts into forms such as:
+* Take the confidential business and client information from the "Starting with the 30,000' view" chapter, here we can solidify these concepts into forms such as:
   * Email, Web, Data-store servers and of course the data on them.
-  * You could even stretch this to individuals PCs and other devices which may be carrying this sort of confidential information on them.
+  * You could even convey this to individuals PCs and other devices which may be carrying this sort of confidential information on them.
 Mobile devices are a huge risk for example (covered in the Mobile chapter of [Fascicle 2](https://leanpub.com/holistic-infosec-for-web-developers-fascicle2-mobile-iot))

-This is probably an incomplete list for your domain.
-I have given you a start.
-Put your thinking cap on and populate the rest, or come back to it as additional assets enter your mind.
+This is probably an incomplete list for your domain, I have merely given you a start.
+Put your critical thinking to use and populate the rest, or come back to the process as additional assets enter your mind.

 ## 2. SSM Identify Risks
 Go through same process as we did at the top level in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), but for your VPS(s).